MohaOnline/drupal-starter-kit/docs/sites/all/modules/contrib/search_api_federated_solr/README.md

 1. Configure the application route and settings at `/admin/config/search/federated-search-settings`
 1. Set permissions for `Use Federated Search` and `Administer Federated Search` for the proper roles.
 1. Optional: Configure default fields for queries.
 The default query field for search queries made through the proxy provided by this module is the `rendered_item` field.
 To set a different value for the default query fields there are two options:
-    1. Set `$config['search_api_federated_solr_proxy_query_fields']` to an array of _Fulltext_ field machine names (i.e. `['rendered_item', 'full_text_title']`) from your search index in `settings.php`.
+    1. Set `$conf['search_api_federated_solr_proxy_query_fields']` to an array of _Fulltext_ field machine names (i.e. `['rendered_item', 'full_text_title']`) from your search index in `settings.php`.
         - This method will not work if you disable the proxy that this module provides for querying your solr backend in the search app or block autocomplete settings
         - By default, the proxy will validate the field names to ensure that they are full text and that they exist on the index for this site.
 Then it will translate the index field name into its solr field name counterpart.
-If you need to disable this validation + transformation (for example to search fields on a D8 site index whose machine names are different than the D7 site counterpart), set `$config['search_api_federated_solr_proxy_validate_query_fields_against_schema']` to `FALSE`.
+If you need to disable this validation + transformation (for example to search fields on a D8 site index whose machine names are different than the D7 site counterpart), set `$conf['search_api_federated_solr_proxy_validate_query_fields_against_schema']` to `FALSE`.
 Then you must supply the _solr field names_.
 To determine what these field names are on your D7 site, use the drush command `drush sapifs-f`, which will output a table with index field names and their solr field name counterparts.
     1. Configure that Search API server to set default query fields for your default [Request Handler](https://lucene.apache.org/solr/guide/6_6/requesthandlers-and-searchcomponents-in-solrconfig.html#RequestHandlersandSearchComponentsinSolrConfig-SearchHandlers).
 (See [example](https://github.com/palantirnet/federated-search-demo/blob/master/conf/solr/drupal8/custom/solr-conf/4.x/solrconfig_extra.xml#L94) in Federated Search Demo site Solr server config)
+1. Optional: Configure a list of sites that you wish to search from this instance.
+You can restrict the list of sites to search by adding configuration to your `settings.php` file.
+    1. Set `$conf['search_api_federated_solr_site_list']` to an array of site name for your sites.
+This can normally be left blank if you wish to search all sites in your installed cluster.
+The array should normally include all sites in your cluster and be in the format:
+       ```
+       $conf['search_api_federated_solr_site_list'] = [
+         'Site name 1',
+         'Site name 2',
+         'Site name 3',
+         'Site name 4',
+       ];
+       ```

+    1. Configure the list of `Sites that may be searched from this instance` through the module configuration page.
+You may optionally set this in `settings.php` as well, by setting the `$config['search_api_federated_solr_allowed_sites']` variable:
+      ```
+       $conf['search_api_federated_solr_allowed_sites'] = [
+         'Site name 1',
+         'Site name 2',
+       ];
+       ```

+       This example would only allow two of the four sites to be searched from this site.
+This configuration must be added to every site individually.
 1. Optional: [Theme the ReactJS search app](https://www.drupal.org/docs/7/modules/search-api-federated-solr/search-api-federated-solr-module/theming-the-reactjs-search)
 1. Optional: Add the federated search page form block to your site theme